-Indian food doesn’t exactly have the sexiest rep among diners.
-For decades, the cuisine has been relegated to strip malls and known for its cream-laden dishes like chicken tikka masala and saag paneer.
-Indian food is going through a renaissance though, and throughout the city we’re seeing restaurants pop up that put a different spin on the South Asian cuisine.
+While Indian food doesn’t exactly have the sexiest rep among diners, especially because for too long the cuisine has been relegated to strip malls and known for its cream-laden dishes like chicken tikka masala and saag paneer, Indian food is going through a renaissance here.

 The Indian food we’re most familiar with is, surprisingly, not bastardized the way other international cuisines are.
 The problem is that the Indian food we know is focused on just one region of the expansive country: the Northern region.
 And while Northern Indian cuisine is delicious and has its place in our bellies, it’s only one side of the story.

 India is the seventh largest country in the world, comprised of a population of over 1.2 billion people.
 The country is diverse, drawing influences from the bordering countries of China, Nepal and Pakistan, explains Meherwan Irani, founder of Chai Pani and Botiwalla (and a twice James Beard Award nominated chef), who is from Central India.

 Irani didn’t grow up with Northern Indian dishes; instead, he was raised eating family-style with thalis (meals made up of several small dishes meant to be shared), and “going out” meant grabbing a bite of street food.
 Dining in a restaurant was a rare occurrence.

 These roots are what drove him to open up his revolutionary restaurants that are highly focused on Indian street food.